Degree of Financial Leverage Formula (Table of Contents)

 Degree of Financial Leverage Formula

-Financial leverage, as its name suggests, is the leverage which a company is getting by using debt in its capital structure.
-An increase of debt in capital structure will increase the financial risk because of the reason that debt comes with interest payments which the company has to pay irrespective of the fact they are making money or not.
-Degree of financial leverage is one the important parameter which measures the sensitivity of earnings per share (EPS) with the change in Operating profit (EBIT).
-This ratio plays a very vital role to determine the financial risk associated with the company’s operations.
+As its name suggests, financial leverage is the leverage that a company is getting by using debt in its capital structure.
+An increase in debt in capital structure will increase the financial risk because debt comes with interest payments which the company has to pay irrespective of whether they are making money.

 There is no single formula to calculate the degree of financial leverage, and different methods are used based on the purpose of analysis.
 Two of the methods to calculate the degree of financial leverage is given by:

-- EBIT – Earnings before Interest and Tax also called Operating Profit
+- EBIT – Earnings before Interest and Tax, also called Operating Profit

 - EPS – Earnings per Share